Photos not uploading to iCloud can be alarming as it can potentially lead to the loss of your precious memories.

 The standard is 5GB of space.
-You can check your current usage by heading to the Settings app, tap your banner name ID, and then select iCloud.
+You can check your current usage by heading to the Settings app, tapping your banner name ID, and then selecting iCloud.

 The usage of your storage space is right at the top of that page.
-You can free up some space by deleting unwanted files or upgrade your membership tier to enjoy more iCloud storage space.
+You can free up some space by deleting unwanted files or upgrading your membership tier to enjoy more iCloud storage space.